apache/mesos/docs/upgrades.md

 <a name="1-4-x-xfs-no-enforce"></a>

 * The XFS Disk Isolator now supports the `--no-enforce_container_disk_quota` option to efficiently measure disk resource usage without enforcing any usage limits.

+<a name="1-4-x-mesos-library"></a>

+* The `Resources` class in the internal Mesos C++ library changed its behavior to only support post-`RESERVATION_REFINEMENT` format.
+If a framework is using this internal utility, it is likely to break if the `RESERVATION_REFINEMENT` capability is not enabled.

 ## Upgrading from 1.2.x to 1.3.x ##